PhD English, Indiana

 Office: HH 265

 “Rhetoric and Environment.”
 Oxford Handbook of Rhetoric.
 Michael MacDonald, ed.
 Oxford University Press.
-In press.
+2015.

 “Media Moralia: Reflections on Damaged Environments and Digital Life.”
 Oxford Handbook of Ecocriticism.
 Greg Garrard, ed.
 Oxford University Press.
 2014.